saikats5/angular2app1/README.md

 for template we can use back tick ` we can make it multi line string styles can be used instead of styleUrls for inline styling

+selector by default is element it can be used as attribute and class selector